Tutorial 2: Assets and Flows

 using Plots

-input_dir = "assets-tutorial"
+input_dir = "my-awesome-energy-system/tutorial-2"

-output_dir = "my-awesome-results"
+output_dir = "my-awesome-energy-system/tutorial-2/results"

 # Create the connection and read the input files